isc-projects/bind9/doc/dnssec-guide/validation.rst

    ;; MSG SIZE  rcvd: 187

 However, this time there is no ``ad`` flag in the header.
-Although ``dig`` is still returning the DNSSEC-related resource records, it is not checking them, and thus cannot vouch for the authenticity of the answer.
+Although :iscman:`dig` is still returning the DNSSEC-related resource records, it is not checking them, and thus cannot vouch for the authenticity of the answer.
 If you do carry out this test, remember to re-enable DNSSEC validation (by removing the ``dnssec-validation no;`` line from the configuration